Skip to main content

 • Act and notify: Decide on the priorities for protecting individuals and organisations from further harm.
 In the case of a data breach, follow the OAIC notification guidelines to inform the regulator and other parties if required.

-• Review: Look over your charity’s policies, procedures and systems to identify any changes that would reduce the likelihood and consequences of similar issues occurring again.
+• Review: Look over your charity’s policies, procedures and systems to identify any changes that would reduce the likelihood and consequences of similar issues occurring again, and then implement these changes.

 Cyber security resources